What's Included

 Understanding the devices inside your switchboard helps you evaluate quotes and avoid overpaying.

-MCB (Miniature Circuit Breaker) — $4–$5 each.
-Protects against overcurrent (overload and short circuit) only.
+| MCB (Miniature Circuit Breaker) | $4–$5 each | Protects against overcurrent (overload and short circuit) only.
 Does NOT protect against electric shock.
-MCBs alone are no longer code-compliant for new installations.
+No longer code-compliant alone for new installations. |

-RCD (Residual Current Device) — $35–$55 each.
-Detects earth leakage and cuts power within milliseconds to prevent electric shock.
-A single RCD can protect up to 3 circuits.
-Since 1 May 2023 (Amendment 2 of AS/NZS 3000:2018), only Type A RCDs can be installed — Type AC is banned because it cannot detect pulsating DC faults from modern appliances like EV chargers, induction cooktops, and LED drivers.
+| RCD (Residual Current Device) | $35–$55 each | Detects earth leakage and cuts power within milliseconds to prevent electric shock.
+One RCD protects up to 3 circuits.
+Since May 2023 (AS/NZS 3000:2018 Amendment 2), only Type A RCDs can be installed — Type AC is banned. |

-RCBO (Combined RCD + MCB) — $26–$50 each depending on brand and fault rating.
-Combines overcurrent and earth leakage protection in a single module.
-Each circuit gets individual protection, so a fault on one circuit does not trip others.
-Clipsal Resi MAX RCBOs run $26–$33 (4.5kA), Clipsal MAX9 $35–$50 (6kA), and Hager ADC $32–$39 (6kA).
-Installed cost per RCBO-protected circuit: $143–$300.
+| RCBO (Combined RCD + MCB) | $26–$50 each | Overcurrent + earth leakage protection in one module.
+Each circuit gets individual protection.
+Clipsal Resi MAX $26–$33 (4.5kA), Clipsal MAX9 $35–$50 (6kA), Hager ADC $32–$39 (6kA).
+Installed cost per circuit: $143–$300. |

-AFDD (Arc Fault Detection Device) — $150–$250 each.
-Detects dangerous electrical arcing from damaged cables or loose connections — a leading cause of electrical fires.
-AS/NZS 3000:2018 recommends AFDDs for premises with sleeping accommodation and combustible construction, but they are not yet mandatory for standard residential installations.
-Clipsal MAX9 offers combined AFDD+RCBO modules.
+| AFDD (Arc Fault Detection Device) | $150–$250 each | Detects dangerous electrical arcing from damaged cables or loose connections.
+AS/NZS 3000:2018 recommends AFDDs for sleeping accommodation and combustible construction, but not yet mandatory.
+Clipsal MAX9 offers combined AFDD+RCBO modules. |

-Main switch — $15–$40.
-Single disconnect point for the entire board.
-Typically rated 63A (standard single-phase), 80A (larger homes), or 100A (high-demand homes).
+| Main switch | $15–$40 | Single disconnect point for the entire board.
+Typically rated 63A (standard single-phase), 80A (larger homes), or 100A (high-demand homes). |

 Signs You Need an Upgrade